Forestry and Fiber Sourcing

 Forest certification and fiber tracking help to ensure the sustainability of our fiber supply and other forest values, including biodiversity conservation and ecosystem services.
 Strict adherence to internationally recognized forest management and chain of custody (CoC) standards provides our customers with the assurance that the wood fiber we utilize originates from responsible sources.
 For details about our certified operations, visit the Certification by Operation page.

-Here are some of the highlights of our work in responsible forest management and wood fiber sourcing:
+Here are some of the highlights of our work in sustainable forest management and wood fiber sourcing:

 • 100% of the woodlands we manage are third-party certified to internationally recognized independent certification standards: Sustainable Forestry Initiative® (SFI®) and/or the Forest Stewardship Council® (FSC®)